Peterhague/CI-_MS2_Minesweeper/README.md

     <li>As a site owner, I want players to find the games on the website fun and rewarding.</li>
     <li>As a site owner, I want players to feel at home on the website and to be happy spending time there.</li>
     <li>As a site owner, I want the website to be attractive to younger users and keen gamers in particular.</li>
-    <li>As a site owner, I want players and responsible adults to feel engaged with my firm and to want to interact with us of
+    <li>As a site owner, I want players and responsible adults to feel engaged with my firm and to want to interact with us, receiving confirmation of their contact.
+Their contact should be subject to validation.</li>
-    their own volition.</li>
     <li>As a site owner, I want responsible adults to feel assured that my website is a safe and rewarding place for yooung
     users to play, and to be happy to recommend it to them.</li>
     <li>As a site owner, I want games that are suitable for a range of ages and ability levels.</li>